Shandryholove

-Shandryholove (Шандриголове; Шандриго́лово) is a village in Kramatorsk Raion in Donetsk Oblast of eastern Ukraine.
+Shandryholove (Шандриголове) is a village in Kramatorsk Raion in Donetsk Oblast of eastern Ukraine.

 History

 Russian invasion of Ukraine

 The village came under attack and was captured by Russian forces in May 2022, during the Russian invasion of Ukraine.
 It was then liberated by Ukrainian forces during the Kharkiv counteroffensive on 29 September 2022.

 Russian forces then re-entered the southern part of the settlement on 5 September 2025, during the Northeast Donetsk Oblast Campaign.
-The Russian Ministry of Defence claimed complete control of the settlement on September 29, 2025, But as of 1 October, the Institute for the Study of War assesses the central part of the settlement to still be contested.
+The Russian Ministry of Defence claimed complete control of the settlement on 29 September 2025, But this was not confirmed by the Institute for the Study of War at the time.
+A Ukrainian military observer confirmed the fall of the settlement to Russian forces on 17 October 2025.